wyrmworkspublishing/free5e/en-US/Migration_Guide/5e_Migration_Guide.md

 > - Passive scores that rely on the affected sense are reduced by 5.

 _Impaired_ does not strictly match any condition from other 5e rulesets, but it can be used in conjunction with materials for such rulesets nevertheless.

+### Imperceptible

+Rounding out the trio, the _invisible_ condition was replaced with _imperceptible_:

+> This condition always relates to a specific sense, which may be a specific form of [Parasense](#parasense).
+> Some common types of imperceptibility are:
+>
+> - _Imperceptible (sight)_, also called _invisible_
+> - _Imperceptible (hearing)_, also called _inaudible_
+> - _Imperceptible (smell)_, also called _odorless_
+>
+> When a something is _Imperceptible_ to a Parasense, it must always relate to a specific secondary sense.
+> For example, a creature could have the condition _Imperceptible (parasense: electrical fields)_ and hide from a sharks' electric sense, or _Imperceptible (parasense: auditory echolocation)_ and thereby hide from a bat's echolocation.
+>
+> A creature can benefit from one or several forms of the _Imperceptible_ condition at the same time.
+> The following rules are valid for each individual case:
+>
+> - An imperceptible creature is impossible to pinpoint by the sense in question without the aid of magic or a special sense.
+For the purpose of hiding, the creature is heavily obscured.
+>   The creature’s location can be detected by things detectable by other senses, e.g. noises an invisible creature makes or any tracks it leaves.
+> - Attack rolls against the creature have disadvantage, and the creature’s attack rolls have advantage.
+> - A creature cannot benefit from this condition if it is perceived by any accurate sense.
+>   So for example, a bat using echolocation could ignore the _Imperceptible (sight)_ condition of another creature.

+Anywhere, where you previously would have used the _invisible_ condition, you can replace it with _imperceptible (sight)_.

 ### <a id="how-to-use-the-new-conditions-in-your-games"></a>How to use the new conditions in your games